 What do artists love most about creating murals with groups?

-Collaborative murals are about more than painting walls — they’re about connection, confidence, and creating something meaningful together.
+Collaborative murals give people a chance to create something together, often in ways they never expected.
 I reached out to artists who have worked with groups in schools and communities to ask what they enjoy most about collaborative art.
 Their answers reveal why this kind of creativity has such a powerful impact.

-Artists featured in this article work across schools, community settings, and inclusive programs in Australia and internationally.
+Artists featured in this article work across schools, community settings, and inclusive programs in Adelaide, in Australia and internationally.

 What are the benefits of collaborative murals?